Return to Theological Thoughts

 of Jerusalem and Trent.

-A joint declaration on the Sacraments, in conformance with the teaching
+A Dogmatic Constitution on the Sacraments, in conformance

-in conformance with the teaching of the Councils of Jerusalem and Trent.
+Holy Eucharist, in conformance with the teaching of the Councils of

-A joint declaration on the Saints and most especially the
+A Dogmatic Constitution on the Saints and most especially

 of the Church, in conformance with the teaching of the Oecumenical Council

 of the Vatican and developing the teaching of "Lumen Gentium".